ReinhardFrie/NHT-EMEA/index.rst

 Parallels VDI
 *************

-1.Login to https://xld-uswest1.nutanix.com (for PHX) or https://xld-useast1.nutanix.com (for RTP) using your supplied credentials.
+1. Login to https://xld-uswest1.nutanix.com (for PHX) or https://xld-useast1.nutanix.com (for RTP) using your supplied credentials.
-2.Select HTML5 (web browser) OR Install the Parallels Client.
+2. Select HTML5 (web browser) OR Install the Parallels Client.
-3.Select a desktop or application of your choice.
+3. Select a desktop or application of your choice.

 Pulse Secure VPN Client
 ***********************